Suyashsudhir2695/Messages/README.md

 # Messages
-One to one chat.
+An android app on One to one chat.
 Backend - Firebase